R3DRUN3/immunize/README.md

 ## Instructions

-The pipeline is triggered upon a push to the *main* branch.
+The pipeline is triggered upon a push to the repo (any branch).
 The corresponding action is configured in the `.github/workflows/patch.yaml` file.
 Specifically, the list of container images to patch is specified within the strategy as follows: